DDriggs00/mavlinkinterface/Documentation/Active/arm.md

 # arm()
-Enables the propellors if the pre-arm safety checks pass.
+Enables the propellers if the pre-arm safety checks pass.

 ## Return Values
 Returns a string.